steelburn/dockety/README.md

     - Start both containers.
 The backend connects to your host's Docker socket to manage Docker.

 3.  **Access Dockety:**
-    Open your web browser and navigate to `http://localhost:8080`.
+    Open your web browser and navigate to `http://localhost:8090`.

+## 🐳 Multi-Host Docker Support

+Dockety supports connecting to multiple Docker hosts:

+- **Local Docker**: Connects to your local Docker daemon via Unix socket
+- **Remote Docker**: Connect to remote Docker daemons via TCP/HTTP (with optional TLS and socket proxy support)

+### Adding Remote Hosts

+1. In the Dockety interface, go to the System view
+2. Click "Add Host" to configure a new remote Docker connection
+3. Enter the host details:
+   - **Name**: A friendly name for the host
+   - **Type**: Select "remote"
+   - **Host**: IP address or hostname (e.g., `192.168.1.100`)
+   - **Port**: Docker daemon port (default: 2376 for TLS, 2375 for non-TLS)
+   - **TLS**: Enable for secure connections
+   - **Socket Proxy**: Enable if using a socket proxy (like for Docker Desktop remote connections)

+4. Test the connection and save the host
+5. Switch between hosts using the dropdown in the header

+### Supported Connection Types

+- **Local Unix Socket**: `/var/run/docker.sock` (default)
+- **TCP without TLS**: `tcp://host:2375`
+- **TCP with TLS**: `tcp://host:2376`
+- **HTTP Proxy**: Using Docker Socket Proxy (https://github.com/steelburn/docker-socket-proxy), which proxies Docker connections over HTTP.

 ## 🐳 Architecture

 Dockety runs as two services:
-- **`frontend`**: A lightweight Nginx container that serves the static React application.
+- **`frontend`**: A lightweight Nginx container that serves the static React application on port 8090
-- **`backend`**: A Node.js server using Express.js.
-It connects to the Docker daemon via a mounted socket (`/var/run/docker.sock`) and uses a SQLite database for storing host configurations.
+- **`backend`**: A Node.js server using Express.js on port 3001.
+It connects to Docker daemons via mounted socket or TCP/HTTP and uses a SQLite database for storing host configurations

+The backend supports multiple Docker host connections simultaneously, allowing you to monitor and manage containers across different environments.
 All API requests from the frontend are proxied through the Nginx server to the backend, ensuring seamless communication without CORS issues.

+### Host Management

+The application maintains a persistent SQLite database of configured Docker hosts.
+Each host can be:
+- **Local**: Uses the host's Docker socket (`/var/run/docker.sock`)
+- **Remote**: Connects via TCP/HTTP to remote Docker daemons with configurable TLS and proxy settings

+Docker client instances are cached per host for optimal performance and connection management.

 ### Stopping the Application
 To stop both the frontend and backend containers, run: